GovLab/toolsforcollaboration/README.md

 - [OpenIdeo](https://openideo.com/) – a web-based platform for innovation where designers and other creative thinkers create together
 - [Quora](http://www.quora.com/) - a question-and-answer website where questions are created, answered, edited and organized by its community of users.
 - [Reddit](http://reddit.com/) – crowdsourced content and voting platform.
-- [Socrata](http://www.socrata.com/) - a cloud software company that aims to democratize access to government data through their open data and open performance platform.
-Their solutions help government leaders improve transparency by easing citizen access to data in a speedy and cost-effective manner.
 - [Stack Exchange](http://stackexchange.com/) – a question and answer forum to get expert advice on a diversity of topics.
 Stack Exchange gives users the ability to upvote questions and answers, provides distinct, topic-based Q&A sites within the larger Stack Exchange framework, including the computer programming Stack Overflow community.
 - [Textizen](https://www.textizen.com/) – built by [Code for America](http://commons.codeforamerica.org/apps/textizen), Textizen is an easy-access SMS-based tool for proactive outreach, structured input, and ongoing engagement.
 - [Yahoo Answers](https://answers.yahoo.com/) - share insights and experience.
 Get answers, ask questions, and find information.